ionos-cloud/dim/dim/doc/api.rst

    Remove the vlan from *pool* and all its subnets.

+.. function:: ippool_set_layer3domain(pool, layer3domain)

+   Set layer3domain for *pool* and all its subnets.

 .. function:: ippool_get_access(pool) -> array of objects

    Returns a list of access rights.
 Each access right has the following properties: